 Geographic Connection to Pennsylvania: Clearfield, Clearfield County

-Betsy Lewin, born in Clearfield on May 12, 1937, is a Caldecott Honor-winning children’s fiction illustrator and writer whose love of the natural world is manifested in her work.
-Most of her books, and those she has illustrated for other authors, feature whimsical animal characters.
-Lewin has seen tremendous success through her collaboration with children’s author Doreen Cronin; all three of their collaborated books have made the New York Times Best Sellers list.
+Betsy Lewin, born in Clearfield, Pennsylvania on May 12,1937, is a Caldecott Honor-winning children's fiction illustrator and writer whose love of the natural world is manifested in her work.
+Most of her books, and those she has illustrated for others, feature whimsical animal characters.
+Lewin has seen tremendous success through her collaboration with children's author Doreen Cronin; all three of their collaborative books have made The New York Times Best Sellers list.
+Read more here.

 Betsy Lewin was born Betsy Reilly on May 12, 1937, in Clearfield, Pennsylvania.
 The rural surroundings of Clearfield gave the young Lewin countless opportunities to exercise her imagination.
 Her feet were about as free as her mind, as she played often in the woods near her home.
 Lewin always had her mind set on becoming an artist.
 She was influenced, as so many are, by her mother: Winifred Dowler was a kindergarten teacher and read to Lewin and her brother every night.
 Lewin's father, John K. Reilly, worked in insurance sales.